maglnet/ComposerRequireChecker/README.md

 composer-require-checker check /path/to/your/project/composer.json
 ```

+### A note about XDebug

+If your PHP is including XDebug when running ComposerRequireChecker, you may experience additional issues like exceeding the XDebug-related max-nesting-level - and on top, XDebug slows PHP down.

+It is recommended to run ComposerRequireChecker without XDebug.

+If you cannot provide a PHP instance without XDebug yourself, try setting an environment variable like this for just the command: `XDEBUG_MODE=none php composer-require-checker`.

 ## Configuration

 Composer require checker is configured to whitelist some symbols per default.
 Have a look at the